pranav-ganesh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2b.
-The selected person is already being displayed
+The selected contact is already being displayed

     * 2b1.
-Application shows a message saying the person is already being displayed
+Application shows a message saying the contact is already being displayed

       Use case resumes at step 2.